jegor377/liar_plus_analysis/README.md

 ## Results

 The final dataset file, created by the pipeline, is published in the Releases section [here](https://github.com/jegor377/liar_plus_analysis/releases/tag/1.0).
-You can also access the dataset in [Kaggle](https://www.kaggle.com/datasets/igorsantarek/liar-plus-final-dataset/data).
+You can also access the dataset from [Kaggle](https://www.kaggle.com/datasets/igorsantarek/liar-plus-final-dataset/data).

 ## Contributing